jonase/eastwood/README.next.md

 ### `:unused-fn-args` - Unused arguments of functions, macros, methods

+This linter is disabled by default, because it often produces a large number of warnings that are not errors.
+You must explicitly enable it if you wish to see these warnings.

 Writing a function that does not use some of its arguments is not necessarily a mistake.
 In particular, it is common for multimethods defined with `defmulti` to have a dispatch function that only uses